 “You take one small farm, put our fully autonomous system there, and use that first to demonstrate its benefits – because trust is at the heart of things,” he says.
 “We can duplicate that to thousands of farmers around this base station with the same soil type and crop varieties […] They don’t need to pay for sensors, because they see a mirror of that.”

-This is made possible by Boston-based ClimaCell, which uses data from diverse sources such as telecom towers, aircraft, and closed-circuit cameras to build proprietary models that provide customers with hyper-local analytics and predictions on weather conditions.
-It counts the likes of Amazon, Uber, and United Airlines among its clients.
+ClimaCell makes this possible by using data from diverse sources such as telecom towers, aircraft, and closed-circuit cameras to build proprietary models that provide customers with hyper-local analytics and predictions on weather conditions.
+It counts the likes of Amazon, Uber, and United Airlines among its clients, and recently raised $23 million in a Series C round led by Pitango Growth and Square Peg Capital.

 Seeking third parties